uf-mil/mil/Getting-Started.md

 To get started in MIL, visit the lab in MAEC 126; the software team will walk you through the next steps.
 To get an idea of what kind of environment MIL is, read the [[Manifesto]] page.
 If you are sharp, funny and hard-working, we have a place for you.

-# Setting up your development environment
+# Steps to Start Working in MIL

 Assuming you've already come by the lab and spoken to us: